5outh/WeekOfPragmas/Posts/ListComprehensions.md

                    ]
 ```

-This will this function instead
+This will produce this function:

 ```haskell
 map (\(x, y, z) -> x + y * z) (zip3 [0..10] [10..20] [20..30])